Islamophobia in Sweden: In the justice system

-There are no laws in Sweden that directly target Muslims but critics of the 2003 Anti-Terrorism Act, such as the Swedish Muslims in Cooperation Network, assert the laws definitions of terrorism are too broad, leading many innocent Muslims to be arrested with little to no probable cause.
+There are no laws in Sweden that directly target Muslims, but critics of the 2003 Anti-Terrorism Act, such as the Swedish Muslims in Cooperation Network, assert the law's definitions of terrorism is too broad, leading many innocent Muslims to be arrested with little to no probable cause.
 According to a report cited by Sweden's Televisions news programs Aktuellt and Rapport, at least 26 people have been arrested and 15 have been detained between 2003 and 2011.
 All of those arrested have been Muslims.
 Author and journalist Jan Guillou called the Anti-Terrorism Act a "race law in practice."
 The Swedish National Council for Crime Prevention issued a report in 2008 concluding Muslims are less likely to receive an objective treatment in criminal cases and that Informants to the study expressed that there is a tendency to distrust Muslim suspects, especially if they are men.
 The study found that stereotypes against Muslims are present throughout all instances of the Swedish justice system.

 In politics

-According to american journalist J. Lester Feder, anti-immigration sentiments in Sweden are often tied in with the idea of counterjihad and a fear that the "nation [will] collapse beneath the weight of Muslim immigration."
+According to American journalist J. Lester Feder, anti-immigration sentiments in Sweden are often tied in with the idea of counterjihad and a fear that the "nation [will] collapse beneath the weight of Muslim immigration."

-In 2019 the Swedish Academy gave the Nobel Prize in literature to Peter Handke, a Bosnian Genocide denier.
+In 2019, the Swedish Academy gave the Nobel Prize in literature to Peter Handke, a Bosnian Genocide denier.

 Swedish social services have been accused of kidnapping Muslim children.
 However, Sweden has denied those accusations calling them "disinformation".